dmakhervaks/norm-ai-takehome-fullstack/README.md

 - Initialization of query engine inside of query (to allow for dynamic k)
 - We prepend the subtitles as part of the text
 - We could spend more time with tuning the synthesizer templates (i.e. if we knew more of what the document distribution was like).
 However, we decided not to for the sake of this problem
+- Mostly tried gpt-4o, but added support for reasoning models which have a slightly different API
+- Support for structured responses for increased robustness and reliability.

 ## Assumptions
 - The PDF will have some sort of list/hierachical nature
 - There are headings, bolding, etc. which can be parsed into MD via helper libraries
+- The user has access